SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning: Experiments

+\paragraph{Compared Methods.} We compare \ours{} against both specialized multi-hop QA systems and stepwise reasoning baselines.
+First, we include TRACE~\citep{fang2024trace} as a specialized KG-based baseline.
+TRACE uses KG chains for multi-hop QA, but it relies on static pre-generation extraction rather than inference-time verification.
+We evaluate TRACE under the same context setting as \ours{}.
+For additional context, we also report IRCoT~\citep{trivedi2023interleaving}, a retrieval-based multi-hop QA framework.
+Because IRCoT operates with iterative retrieval, its results are included as a contextual reference rather than a strictly controlled comparison.

+Second, to isolate the effect of stepwise verification, we compare three reasoning methods for the same generator models: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item \textit{No Verification}: The generator produces one atomic reasoning step at a time until it reaches a final answer.
+No verifier is used.

+\item \textit{Self-Verification}: The generator evaluates its own intermediate step after each generation and revises the step if it detects an error.

+\item \ours{}: The generator is paired with our external verifier.
+The verifier checks each step against the provided evidence and returns a diagnosis and actionable guidance when the step is invalid. \end{itemize}

-\paragraph{Implementation Details.} We fine-tune the specialized feedback model using QLoRA~\citep{dettmers2023qlora} on the Qwen3-8B (non-thinking) architecture for 2 epochs with a learning rate of $1 \times 10^{-4}$ and an effective batch size of 64.
+\paragraph{Implementation Details.} We fine-tune the verifier with QLoRA~\citep{dettmers2023qlora} on the Qwen3-8B non-thinking architecture for 2 epochs.
+We use a learning rate of $1 \times 10^{-4}$ and an effective batch size of 64.
 All experiments are conducted on 4$\times$ A6000 GPUs.
-During inference, we apply greedy decoding with a temperature of 0 for deterministic behavior.
-We set the maximum retry attempts ($N$) to 3 and the overall reasoning steps ($K$) to 10, which had the best balance between computational cost and performance (Appendix~\ref{sec:appendix_cost}).
-Exhaustive training details, including specific LoRA configurations, are provided in Appendix~\ref{sec:appendix_implementation_details}.
+During inference, we use greedy decoding with temperature 0 for deterministic generation.
+We set the maximum retry attempts $N$ to 3 and the maximum reasoning steps $K$ to 10, which provides the best cost-performance trade-off in Appendix~\ref{sec:appendix_cost}.
+Additional training details are provided in Appendix~\ref{sec:appendix_implementation_details}.